A two day escape exploring the majesty of Loch Ness, the wilderness of the Highlands, and the stunning scenery of the Cairngorms National Park.

 The return journey continues over the wild and remote Rannoch Moor and into the Lowland scenery around Stirling, before finally reaching our starting point of Edinburgh.

-This route is reversed in winter 2022 and the cruise is subject to availability.
+The cruise is subject to availability.

 *The Loch Ness boat cruise is weather dependent and may be cancelled without notice.